 The taxable value of NFTs is included in the basis for net wealth tax.

 The value is assessed to be the sales value in Norwegian kroner as at 1 January the year following the income year.
 You must be able to document the value assessment upon request.
 If it’s not possible to assess a likely sales value of your NFT, you may enter what you paid for it as the taxable value.

 There are separate rules for the taxation of home contents or other movable property (in Norwegian only).
 An NFT will not normally be considered home contents/movable property in this connection, as the NFT in itself is a digital code and not the actual object it is linked to.
 There may be some cases where an NFT is of such a nature that, following an individual consideration, it could be considered home contents/movable property.
 If an NFT has been acquired for investment purposes, it will still not fall under the special rules that apply to home contents/movable property.

-You own an NFT that you purchased for ETH 0.10.
-The estimated sales value on 1 January after the income year is ETH 0.15.
-The taxable value will then be ETH 0.15, which must be stated in Norwegian kroner in the tax return.
-This amounts to NOK 4,873.
-You’ll find the value in Norwegian kroner by multiplying the number of ETH by the exchange rates as at 1 January 2021 for ETH/USD and USD/NOK.
-In this example, this will be 0.15 X 3,683.05 X 8.82 = 4,873.
+You are the owner of an NFT that you bought for ETH 0.10.
+The estimated sales value on 1 January following the income year is ETH 0.15.
+This means that the taxable value is ETH 0.15, which must be reported in Norwegian kroner in your tax return.
+The value of ETH is often stated in USD, which means you must convert the amount into NOK.
+You can calculate the value in Norwegian kroner by multiplying the number of ETH by the exchange rates on 1 January for ETH/USD and USD/NOK.
+For this example, from the 2021 tax return, this means 0.15 x 3,683.05 x 8.82 = 4,873.